statamic/docs/content/collections/extending-docs/addons.md

 ## Update Scripts

-You may register update scripts to help your users migrate data, etc. when new features are added, breaking changes are introduced, etc.
+You may register update scripts to help your users migrate data, etc. when new features are added or breaking changes are introduced.

 For example, maybe you've added a new permission and want to automatically give all of your existing form admins that new permission.
 To do this, first register your update script in your addon's service provider: